hanabi/hanabi.github.io/misc/FAQ.md

 ### I found a bug on the website.
 What should I do?

-- First, look to see if someone has already posted an issue about the bug: https://github.com/Zamiell/hanabi-live/issues
+- First, search to see if someone has already posted an issue about the bug: https://github.com/Zamiell/hanabi-live/issues
 - If there is not an existing issue, then make one: https://github.com/Zamiell/hanabi-live/issues/new
   - (You will need to create a free GitHub account.)

 <br />

-### Why isn't [situation X] defined in the conventions document?
+### Why isn't [situation X] defined in the convention docs?

 Not everything has to have a meaning.
 We intentionally want to have situations be undefined so that we have some wiggle room to handle a wide variety of game states: https://github.com/Zamiell/hanabi-conventions/blob/master/misc/Convention_Goals.md

 <br />

-### [Situation X] is undefined in the conventions document.
+### [Situation X] is undefined in the convention docs.
 I want to propose a new convention to define what it will mean.

-Sorry, but probably not.

 Not everything has to have a meaning.
 We intentionally want to have situations be undefined so that we have some wiggle room to handle a wide variety of game states: https://github.com/Zamiell/hanabi-conventions/blob/master/misc/Convention_Goals.md